 The population of Victoria is diverse, reflecting a mix of ethnicities, including Creole, French, British, and Indian descent.
 Most people speak Seychellois Creole, though English and French are also commonly spoken due to the country’s colonial history.

-The city is relatively small in population, estimated to be around 26,000.
+Victoria is relatively small city in terms of population, estimated to be around 26,000.
 Despite its small size, the city is densely populated, serving as a home for the majority of the nation’s population.

 Victoria is not just the political capital but also the economic nerve center of Seychelles.
 Tourism is one of the key industries contributing to the city’s economy, given Seychelles’ global reputation as a paradise for beachgoers and nature enthusiasts.